Ghostart: Making decisions visible so writing sounds like a person wrote it

 Ghostart shows how we approach problems where:

-• delegation feels risky
+• Delegation feels risky because standards aren't shared

 What it looks like in practice